Anytime Replanning of Robot Coverage Paths for Partially Unknown Environments: Simulation Results

-We first review the results from the fixed clutter dataset.
-For each base environment, we ran 5 trials, where each trial was generated with a new random set of obstacles occupying 10\% of the free space in the environment.
-Fig. \ref{fig:comparison-fixed-clutter}(a) and (b) show the results of the comparison where we plot the coverage cost and the minimum stop time for each method respectively.
-To compare coverage costs, we plotted the cost difference from that of an offline planner (OARP) provided with all obstacle information a-priori.
-We observe that both OARP-Replan approaches result in more optimal coverage paths relative to GD replan, with an average improvement of about 13\% across all maps.
-To visualize this improvement, we show an example map with three unknown obstacles (red boxes) in Figs. \ref{fig:replan-results}(a) and (b) where the initial path was replanned using GD replan and OARP-Replan-1 respectively.
+\emph{\textbf{Fixed Clutter Dataset:}} We first review the results for the fixed clutter dataset.
+For each base environment, we ran 5 trials, where each trial was generated with a new random set of obstacles occupying 10\% of the free space in the environment. \docupdate{The maps are sorted in the order of \textit{base coverage time}, which is the time to cover the base environment (without the unknown obstacles) using the initial coverage path.
+Fig. \ref{fig:comparison-fixed-clutter}(a) and (b) show the results of the comparison where we plot the following for each method: (a) the difference between the total coverage time (including stops) and the base coverage time (i.e. \emph{total} $-$ \emph{base}), and (b) the minimum stop time.
+To visualize the \textit{best-case} coverage time for each environment (a lower bound), we also include the results for an offline planner (OARP) when provided with all obstacle information a-priori.
+We observe that both OARP-Replan approaches result in lower total coverage times relative to all baseline approaches, and comes closest to the performance of the offline planner.
+In comparison with GD replan, OARP-Replan exhibits an average improvement of about 12\% across all maps.} To visualize this improvement, we show an example map with three unknown obstacles (red boxes) in Figs. \ref{fig:replan-results}(a) and (b) where the initial path was replanned using GD replan and OARP-Replan-1 respectively.
 Fig. \ref{fig:replan-results}(c) shows two examples where we observe qualitative differences between the approaches.
 In example 1, paths replanned using GD replan (red paths) have multiple long detours around the obstacle, whereas OARP-Replan-1 has no such detours.
 In example 2, GD replan generates messy overlapping paths when avoiding the large obstacle, while OARP-Replan-1 reorients the ranks in this region to obtain a path with fewer overlaps.
 Using OARP-Replan-2, we observe similar improvements in the replanned path for this example.
-Since the tour of the replanned ranks is computed with little to no stoppage, the replanning time does not affect the total coverage cost.
+Since the tour of the replanned ranks is computed with little to no stoppage, the replanning time does not affect the total coverage time.